vv-work/PiggyRace/README.md

 # PiggyRace

 Arcade online racing where players ride boosty pigs around fun tracks.
-Built with Unity 6.2 (URP) and Netcode for GameObjects (NGO) 2.5.0 using a server-authoritative model plus client prediction and interpolation.
+This repository is Netcode for GameObjects (NGO)–based: Unity 6.2 (URP) + NGO 2.5.0 with a server‑authoritative model, client prediction, and interpolation.

 ---